 Samsung Galaxy S10 Plus is the 10th-anniversary gadget from the South Korean smartphone giant.
 The company has equipped its latest flagship with some of the most amazing hardware we have ever seen on a smartphone.
-The infinity-O display, combined with the bezel-less screen, gives you a class-leading screen to body ratio.
+The infinity-O display, combined with the bezel-less screen, gives you a class-leading screen-to-body ratio.

 We all know that no matter how expensive a phone is, it can’t be perfect, and that’s precisely the case with Samsung Galaxy S10 Plus.
 Even then, the phone performed quite great.
-Let’s move on to the review
+Let’s move on to the review.

 Galaxy S10 Plus Camera Specs

 The Galaxy S10 Plus features the same rear shooter as we saw in its sibling, Galaxy S10, while the front cameras are a bit different in both of them.
-The big brother flashes a triple camera set up on the back while a dual punch hole camera on the front.
+The big brother flashes a triple camera set up on the back during a dual punch hole camera on the front.

 So with all the huge specs and the sparkling show-offs, is the camera on the Galaxy S10 Plus really worthy of such an expensive flagship?